andyroggenbuck/IntegratedPreamp/README.md

 - Oscilloscope probes pick up radiated EMI!
 Seems obvious now, but I hadn't encountered it this significantly before.
   - This can be helpful -- hovering the probe over the circuit can show where the noisest parts are.
 C1, C3, and C5 are connected to the switching pin of the charge pump IC, and they radiate lots of noise.
 - Remember the off-board wiring when placing noisy components!
-  - I took care to keep the charge pump separated from the audio circuit on the PCB, but the noisiest parts still ended up right next to the input jack because I was only thinking about the board layout and not the rest of the assembly.
+  - I took care to keep the charge pump separated from the audio circuit on the PCB, but the noisiest parts still ended up right next to the signal input jack because I was only thinking about the board layout and not the rest of the assembly.
   - Interestingly, the EMI from the charge pump induces significant 30kHz switching noise in the circuit when the input is unloaded, but it disappears when a signal source is plugged into the input.
 - Know where your files are saved!
   - I opened an earlier version of the PCB design from Altium's "local history" and used it as a starting point for a new revision of the layout, and I clicked "Save" without actually knowing where the PCB file was saved.
 Then Altium crashed, and when I reopened it my file was gone.